taylortom/Cogito/documentation/Process Report/sections/Implementation.md

 **Datatypes:** Similar to the constants file.
 Defines all of the datatypes/enums used in my game.

-**Utils:** I created a Utils class with useful 'utility' methods which I was likely to want to use a lot in my program.  which can be accessed statically.
-Methods for converting enumeration types to a string equivalent (none of the auto conversion as with Java, need to manually get a string using a switch statement)
+**Utils:** I created a Utils class with some useful static-access 'utility' methods which I was likely to want to use a lot in my game; functions such as random number generation, enumeration-to-string conversions, and timestamp generation.
+It made sense to create a separate class with all of these types of methods because it not only cut down on the amount of code that I had to write, but also meant that were I to find a bug in my random number generation code for example, I would only need to fix the bug in one place, rather than having to go and search every source file for occurrences of the broken code.

 **Deviance From The Design**